 Esplanade Co Ltd

-Join in a conversation with Mohd Fared Jainal (Director, Harap) and Chong Tze Chien (Playwright/Director/Set Designer, To Whom It May Concern) look back on these works and share their thoughts on how the themes still resonate today.
+Join in a conversation with Edith Podesta (Director & Writer, Dark Room) and Natalie Hennedige (Playwright & Director, Nothing) as they look back on these works and share their thoughts on how the themes still resonate today.

-Esplanade Studios will be streaming Harap & To Whom It May Concern from 16 May, Sat, 3pm to 22 May, Fri, 11.59pm.
+Esplanade Studios will be streaming Dark Room & Nothing from 23 May, Sat, 3pm to 29 May, Fri, 11.59pm. – More details coming soon.

 Credits: Esplanade Co Ltd